Azure-Samples/azure-search-lab/README.md

 # Project Name

 Azure Cognitive Search Lab (refers as AzSearchLab) is a web based debugging tool for Azure Search troubleshooting.
-It provides centralized the interface to check the azure search documents, status and other features.
+It provides centralized interface to check the azure search documents, status and other features.
 It can also help engineer to analyze Search operation.

 ## Features